dannyrowlands/pb-test/README.md

 **My framework of choice for this Laravel 8.6.0.**

+I will do as much as I can sensibly complete in the alocated time.
+Clearly this project needs more than 4 hours of coding and planning time.
+I will make notes throughout in places I would like to have done more.
+The level of technical debt will be high as this is a rushed project.

+I would hope in a production enviroment to have more time to plan, design and build this application.

 I will be using ‘Sail’ and docker for the VM setup.
 (I previously used Vagrant for all VM’s however I cannot beat Laravel Sail (with Docker) for ease of use out of the box across all OS’s)

 I can quickly produce the security and user handling side of this by utilising Laravel Breeze.